hyperledger-archives/fabric-chaintool-original/README.md

 )
 ```

 placed in ./src/foo and ./src/bar/baz respectively, they will be discovered perfectly fine.

 ### Interfaces

 An interface is a file ending in .cci (Chaincode Interface) that defines a language neutral definition for various RPC-like functions that a given chaincode instance supports.
 An chaincode instance may in fact support many different interfaces at one time.
 This is convenient for creating a type of polymorphism within a network of chaincode instances.

 Each .cci file is meant to represent an interface contract for compatibility.
-Items declared within a .cci file have provisions (similar to protobuf indices) for mutating structures over time that do not break forwards or backwards compatbility.
-Changes to a given interface should only be done in a manner which exploits this compatiblity mechanism.
-If for some reason it is mandated that compatility _must_ be broken, the name of the interface should be changed.
+Items declared within a .cci file have provisions (similar to protobuf indices) for mutating structures over time that do not break forwards or backwards compatibility.
+Changes to a given interface should only be done in a manner which exploits this compatibility mechanism.
+If for some reason it is mandated that compatibility _must_ be broken, the name of the interface should be changed.

 #### Interface names